| |

 sort of behaviour which has been used as evidence that a priest or Brother

+was prone to abuse children.
 (Fr Sean Fortune, Wexford, Eire, suicide,

 15 March 1999) 'The Irish Times was contacted during the week and said